astronomer/docs/learn/airflow-snowflake.md

 ## Conclusion

 Congratulations!
-You've ran a complex DAG performing a common orchestration pattern on data in your Snowflake instance.
+You've run a complex DAG performing a common orchestration pattern on data in your Snowflake data warehouse.